kitspace/npm-1-click-bom/README.md

-# The 1-click-BOM NodeJS Library
+# The 1-click-BOM NPM Library

 A library for dealing with bill of material data for use with the [1clickBOM extension](https://github.com/monostable/1clickBOM).